-The answer involves the color you start with, whether or not there is already color deposited on your hair, what state it is currently in, and – importantly – how committed you are to upkeep.
-Ultimately, whether you have beige or atomic blonde in mind, the bleaching process will mean opening up the cuticle of your hair, increasing porosity, and damaging the keratin bonds which are so important to your hair’s health, so it is important to understand if you are ready for what it will take to maintain gorgeous, healthy blonde.
+The answer involves many elements.
+What color are you starting with?
+For example, going from red to blonde is different from going from brown to blonde.
+Is there already color deposited in your hair?
+What state of health is your hair in?
+How committed are you to upkeep?
+Ultimately, whether you have beige or atomic blonde in mind, the bleaching process will mean opening up the cuticle of your hair, increasing porosity, and damaging the keratin bonds which are so important to your hair’s health.
+Therefore, it is important to understand if you are ready for what it will take to maintain gorgeous, healthy blonde hair.

-Scroll through the images below to see how Master Colorist Charlie Murphy took her client from deep cocoa to dynamite blonde in multiple sessions, focusing on repair and getting gorgeous depth of color at every turn.
+See the images below for how sylist Charlie Rose took her client from deep cocoa to dynamite blonde in multiple sessions, while focusing on repair and getting a gorgeous depth of color at every turn.

 If it is blonde or bust, we support your babylight and balayage dreams!
 Even more, we got our favorite colorists to make us a must-do checklist for living happily ever blonder.

 Find a great colorist and ask them to help you set expectations.
 How blonde you go and how many steps it takes you to get there will vary based on your current color and hair characteristics.